getromandev/codingWorkstations/README.md

 Logic programming is a computer programming paradigm in which program statements express facts and rules about problems within a system of formal logic.
 Rules are written as logical clauses with a head and a body; for instance, "H is true if B1, B2, and B3 are true."

 **Submit**
-Take a snapshot of your certificate once you finish and submit it on Google Classroom
+1. Take a snapshot of your certificate
+2. Submit it on Google Classroom

 ### LightBot
 ____________________________________________________________________________________